page in construction

 concepts – methodology

-The term (or concept) Research Creation directs attention to the ways that knowledge is made, ways that understanding is achieved.
+The term (or concept) Research Creation [Link] directs attention to the ways that knowledge is made, ways that understanding is achieved.
 Research is a creative practice, crafting, producing works.

 Concepts play a key role in praxis [Link]

 means of grasping a matter, getting a handle on things;